Layout Image

 Sunday, June 5th, 2011

-For those of you who don’t already know, there is a wonderful online resource at http://www.equestriancoach.com/ , created by well-respected horseman, Bernie Traurig.
-The site provides video instruction by Traurig and many other fine riders, including John French, Rodrigo Pessoa, Denny Emerson, Will Simpson, Peter Pletcher, Zazou Hoffman, and Missy Clark, to name a few.
-The monthly fee is $29.99 or you can get 12 months for the price of 10 by paying an annual fee of $299.99.
-Videos can be purchased separately for $8.99 each.
+For those of you who don’t already know, there is a wonderful online resource at http://www.equestriancoach.com/, created by well-respected horseman, Bernie Traurig.
+The site provides video instruction by Traurig and many other fine riders.
+A subscription fee provides full access to the site, and specific videos can be purchased individually.
 This site is an extraordinary opportunity for riders and coaches to get important training and showing information from “the best of the best,” and I hope that many of you will seize this opportunity.

 To show Bernie Traurig’s achievements in a worldwide perspective, I’m including his biographical information below: